Self-help book: Early history

-Self-help books in the 20th Century
+Self-help books in the 20th century

+In the United States, Dale Carnegie's 1936 book, How to Win Friends and Influence People, became one of the best-selling books of all time, and in the process shaped the self-help genre.

-In or around the 1960s, self-help book has jumped to cultural prominence, a fact admitted by both advocates and critics of the self-improvement genre.
+In the 1960s, self-help books achieved greater cultural prominence, a fact admitted by both advocates and critics of the self-improvement trend.
 Some would 'view the buying of such books...as an exercise in self-education'.
 Others, more critical, still concede that 'it is too prevalent and powerful a phenomenon to overlook, despite belonging to "pop" culture'.

 Where traditional psychology and psychotherapy texts tend to be written in an impersonal, objective mode, many self-help books 'involve a first-person involvement and often a conversion experience' with their prose.
-In a tone similar to the self-help support groups from which many examples often draw, horizontal peer-support and validation is thus offered the reader through its tone as well as support from the author.
+In a tone similar to the self-help support groups from which many examples draw, horizontal peer-support and validation are offered the reader through tone as well as substantive advice.

-However the movement from the self-help group to the individual reader causes most peer support to be lost, reflecting that 'over the course of the last three decades of the twentieth-century, there has been a significant shift in the meaning of "self-help" to a largely individual undertaking'.
+However, the movement from the self-help group to the individual reader causes most peer support to be lost, reflecting that 'over the course of the last three decades of the twentieth-century, there was a significant shift in the meaning of "self-help" to a largely individual undertaking'.

-Behind the self-help book explosion

-What social theorists call "detraditionalization" – the tendency of advancing capitalism to disrupt the cultures and traditions that may stand in the way of the accumulation of profit' has been seen as underpinning behind the self-help phenomenon.
-The first is the eclipse of the informal, communitarian transmission of folkways and folk wisdom: 'the charge that when self-help writers are being simplistic and repetitious, they are also being banal and unoriginal, merely offering their readers platitudes...on behalf of the best parts of folk wisdom', may simply be because they are providing a formal conduit for the conveyance of such "home truths" in an increasingly unstructured and anomic world.

-The other result of the loss of 'Weber's "traditional behavior...everyday action to which people have become habitually accustomed"' is an increased social pressure for Self-fashioning: 'while one's identity might have been formerly anchored in (and limited by) a community...the self-creating self must create a written narrative of his or her life'. self-help books 'written and read for the purpose of helping people build a personal philosophy' contribute to that end.